tonytins/akina/src/chap1.md

 ## Constants

 Akina has 10 constants.
-The letters are *h b d t k m n s l w* and sound exactly as in English.
+The letters are *h b d t k m n s l w* that sound exactly as they do in English.

 ## Practice